Your complete guide to tracking email and phone clicks in GA4 with Google Tag Manager

 Go to Tags.

-In the tag called GA4 – Event – Enquiry, amend the Configuration Tag and Measurement ID to match your other Google Analytics 4 tags.
+In the tag called GA4 – Event – Telephone Enquiry, amend the Configuration Tag and the Measurement ID to match your other Google Analytics 4 tags.
+Do this again for the tag called GA4 – Event – Email Enquiry.

 Test the new tags using the preview mode and publish your container (buttons in the top right).